DefectDojo/Documentation/docs/features.rst

         * If your source tool has a reliable means of tracking a unique vulnerability across scans, this configuration will allow defectDojo to use this ability
     * Drawbacks:
         * Using this algorithm will not allow cross-scanner deduplication as other tools will have a different technical id.
-        * When the tool evolve, it may change the way the unique id is generated.
+        * When the tool evolves, it may change the way the unique id is generated.
 In that case you won't be able to recognise that findings found in previous scans are actually the same as the new findings.
 * `DEDUPE_ALGO_HASH_CODE`
     * the deduplication occurs based on finding.hash_code.
 The hash_code itself is configurable for each scanner in parameter `HASHCODE_FIELDS_PER_SCANNER`
 * `DEDUPE_ALGO_UNIQUE_ID_FROM_TOOL_OR_HASH_CODE`